microsoft/event-vae-rl/README.md

 ## Event VAE

 To train an event VAE, the code expects a file of event data.
-We provide some sample files to train representations over, or you can generate this file yourself through [AirSim's event simulator feature](https://github.com/microsoft/AirSim/blob/master/docs/event_sim.md).
+We provide some sample files to train representations over (See https://github.com/microsoft/event-vae-rl/releases/tag/v1.0-d/), or you can generate event data files yourself from AirSim through [AirSim's event simulator feature](https://github.com/microsoft/AirSim/blob/master/docs/event_sim.md).

 Given a file of events, you can run the `train_vae.py` script as follows: